Collected sources and patterns will appear here. Add from search, explore, or the patterns library.

-OpenJ9 is an Eclipse/IBM Java Virtual Machine (JVM) implementation for OpenJDK, optimized for small footprint, fast startup, and high throughput—designed to be compatible with the Java ecosystem while focusing on performance/footprint efficiency.
+OpenJ9 is an OpenJDK-compatible Java Virtual Machine (JVM) implementation optimized for small footprint, fast startup, and high throughput, built on Eclipse OMR and distributed as part of the Eclipse OpenJ9 ecosystem.

 stars